 What Does Liability Automobile Insurance Coverage Do for You?

-Liability insurance can be divided into two categories:
+Liability insurance can be divided into two sub-groups:

-- Bodily Injury Liability: Covers medical expenses, pain and suffering, lost wages, and other special damages.
+- Bodily Injury Liability: Covers medical expenses, pain & suffering, lost wages, and other special damages.

 - Property Damage Liability: Covers damaged property, possibly including loss of use.